AzolaMartin/risk-incident-sql-project/README.md

 ### Option B — Import CSVs
 If you prefer, import the CSVs in `/data` into your database and create tables to match the column names.

-## Why this matters (Sales Engineering angle)
-Sales Engineers often need to reason about:
-- how customer data is structured,
-- where metrics come from,
-- how to validate inputs before analytics are applied.

 This project shows a clear, readable approach to getting answers from structured data.